EASTWEST SPACES 2 – FULL SPECTRUM

 Spaces 2 also responds remarkably well to dual-reverb processing.
 Applying a tight, small room adds body before a second, larger, long-tailed effect.
 Some fun can be had using an auto-panner into two unique reverb effects as well, though more applicable to synths and SFX than vocals.

-Though this is encouraging, sound design is possibly the only area Spaces 2 might disappoint.
-There are no LFO’s or gate filters, nothing experimental or hybrid to tempt you.
+Though this is encouraging, sound design is possibly the only area Spaces 2 that might disappoint.
+There are no LFOs or gate filters, nothing experimental or hybrid built-in.
 No options to morph and mangle the effect with a nice collection of tailored effects which definitely would have opened up its appeal to more producers.

 Watch our brief demonstration of the instrument-specific process.

-This is a rather expensive sector of the market to invest in.
-Spaces 2’s closest rival is Altiverb, which retails at around $595 (or a whopping $995 for the full surround version), compared to which Spaces 2’s $399 RRP price tag looks like an absolute bargain.
+This is a rather expensive sector of the market to invest in, Spaces 2’s closest rival is Altiverb retails at around $595 (or a whopping $995 for the full surround version), making Spaces 2’s $399 RRP price tag look like an absolute bargain.

-Spaces 2’s biggest competition, really, is the free convolution reverb players included with all DAWs these days.
-Some, like Reaper and StudioOne, require purchasing high-quality 3rd party impulse libraries to be comparable, other such as Cubase and Samplitude come with a sizable collection out of the box.
+Spaces 2’s biggest competition are the simple free convolution reverb players included with all DAWs these days.
+Some, like Reaper and StudioOne, require purchasing high-quality 3rd party impulse libraries to be comparable, other such as Cubase and Samplitude comes with a sizable collection out of the box.

-One thing that has been clear throughout my testing, reverbs are all very conjectural.
+One thing that has been clear throughout my testing is that reverbs are all very subjective.
 There are so many variables making a comparison between devices impossible.
-Spaces 2 has a detailed and more open sound, sure, but that doesn’t necessarily make it better – just different.
+Spaces 2 has a detailed and more open sound to me, but that doesn’t necessarily make it better – just different.

-The upgrade price of $199 USD for what is essentially an expanded Space 1 feels a bit steep to me, mostly because the first edition contains the vast majority of what makes Spaces amazing.
+The Spaces 1 upgrade price of $199 USD for what is essentially an expansion feels a bit steep to me, mostly because the first edition contains the vast majority of what makes Spaces amazing.
 But for new customers, it is difficult to look past the enormous amount of content here and its stellar results.

-As for as a daily go-to reverb plugin, Spaces 2 may only provide a subtle degree of refinement over the competition, or even it’s own predecessor.
+As for a daily go-to reverb plugin, Spaces 2 may only provide a subtle degree of refinement over the competition or even its own predecessor.
 However, its fine details when you get to the high end of the spectrum will make or break a project.
 For those who can make good use of the extended features, the payoff will be truly spectacular.
 And to that end, Spaces 2 is in my view one of the most capable convolution reverb plugins available.

 Full details on Spaces 2 and EastWest’s Composer Cloud is available on their website here www.soundsonline.com